LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-validation/validation-attributes.rst

    **True or False:** Adding validation attributes to a model ensures that bad data is not saved.

-.. ans: False, server-side validation requires cooperation from annotations on the model, as well as controller logic
+.. ans: False, server-side validation requires cooperation from attributes on the model, as well as controller logic